bsanford/RBI2_Kernel/README.md

   I have been using CLION as an IDE which seems to work really well with the build system

 **Notes:**
-  >www.valvers.com has great tutorials on how ot set up the build system
+  >www.valvers.com has great tutorials on the compiler and build system and using the broadcom datasheets.

-  >Interrupts - Interrupts are now working, the Rapberry PI v1.1 runs in hyp mode
-                so the stack set up is slightly different

-                1.)Since it is in Hyp mode just use the one stack 2.)It is required to use ERET directive when exiting from the interrupt handler 3.)In order to compile ERET directive SEC and Vert extensions are required in arm-start.S

 **Goals:**
-  >Build a single user multiprocess kernel or a really awesome christmas tree controller.
+  >Working on rolling a weather station, I would like to launch it in a weather balloon and have one of the higher power xbee modules communicate sensor data to a ground station.